Srinoid/photo-picker-plus-android/PhotoPickerPlusTutorial/README.md

 PhotoPickerPlusTutorialApp can also be neglected by registering PhotoPickerPlusApp into the manifest instead of PhotoPickerPlusTutoiralApp if the developer doesn't have the need for extending the Application class.

 ##PhotoPickerPlusTutorialActivity.java
 This class is an Activity class.
-It contains a Button and an ImageView.
+It contains a Button and a GridView.
 When the button is clicked, PhotoPickerPlusIntentWrapper starts ChooseServiceActivity.
 PhotoPickerPlusIntentWrapper is a wrapper class that wraps the parameters needed for the intent.

 <pre><code>
 private class OnPhotoPickerClickListener implements OnClickListener {
 	@Override
 	public void onClick(View v) {
-	    PhotoPickerPlusIntentWrapper.startPhotoPicker(PhotoPickerPlusTutorialActivity.this);
+	    PhotoPickerPlusIntentWrapper wrapper = new PhotoPickerPlusIntentWrapper(PhotoPickerPlusTutorialActivity.this);
+		wrapper.setMultiPicker(isMultiPicker);
+	    wrapper.startActivityForResult(PhotoPickerPlusTutorialActivity.this, PhotoPickerPlusIntentWrapper.REQUEST_CODE);
 	}
     }
 </code></pre>

 ChooseServiceActivity contains a list of services and device photos albums.
 You can authenticate using Facebook, Flickr, Instagram and Picasa, browse albums and photos, browse device photos as well as take a photo with the camera.
-After clicking a photo, a result is returned to the activity that started the component where the selected photo is displayed using the ImageLoader.
+After selecting photos, a result is returned to the activity that started the component where the selected photos are displayed in a grid.

 <pre><code>
 @Override